 If you’re ready to settle down and are interested in buying a home in California, there’s no better partner for your home buying journey than an experienced local real estate agent.
 Clever Partner Agents are top performers in their markets and come from elite brands and brokerages.

 Whether you’re looking for a San Francisco Queen Anne or an ultramodern home in the Hollywood Hills, they can help you find what you want.
-Best of all, they’ll give you a $1,000 home rebate on eligible homes.
+Best of all, you'll get cash back on eligible homes.